 High inflation causes the purchasing power of money to fall.
 And it can spiral out of control through the wage-price spiral.
 For this reason, policymakers often intervene in the economy by tightening economic policies.

 For example, the central bank raises interest rates to moderate inflationary pressures.
 This policy weakens aggregate demand, pushes aggregate output down, and lowers the price level.
-But, it also causes the unemployment rate to rise.
+However, it also raises the unemployment rate.

 What is the natural unemployment rate?
-That’s hard to answer exactly.
-So economists usually calculate it through models.
-And because of this, it is a hypothetical figure.
+It’s hard to answer exactly, so economists usually calculate it using models.
+Because of this, it is a hypothetical figure.

-During the 1980s, the natural unemployment rate in the United States was estimated at around 6%.
+The natural unemployment rate in the United States was estimated at around 6% during the 1980s.
 However, it has decreased in the last decade.
-And in 2022, it’s around 4.5%.
+In 2022, it will be around 4.5%.
 The decline was caused by factors such as changes in technology, demographics, and minimum wages.

-What is the difference between full employment and the natural rate of unemployment?
+Difference between full employment and the natural rate of unemployment

 Full employment and the natural unemployment rate describe the same situation.
 When full employment is achieved, unemployment is at its natural rate.